hirushinidem/Social-Bot-Detection/README.md

 * They potentially influence user behavior and opinions

 ## Research Gap
-Based on the code implementation, this project addresses these key gaps:
+This project addresses these key gaps:

 * Existing solutions often focus on single features (like text only or metadata only)
 * Previous approaches may not handle real-time detection effectively